Robert H. Robinson Library

 Robert H. Robinson Library was one of the earliest libraries for Colored People in the United States, during the Jim Crow laws era.
 Robert Robinson Library was located at 902 Wythe St., Alexandria, Virginia, and was operated since 1940 by the City of Alexandria.

 History

 The library was named in honor of Rev. Robert H. Robinson, an African American minister, educator, and activist.
-He was the grandson of Caroline Branham, a enslaved women held by George and Martha Washington.
+He was the grandson of Caroline Branham, an enslaved women held by George and Martha Washington.

 In 1939 sit-in at the new and "whites only" Alexandria, Virginia public library (Kate Waller Barret branch) organized by the lawyer Samuel Wilbert Tucker since the library's budget was collected from the taxes paid by every American citizen.

 The original goal of Lawyer Samuel Wilbert Tucker was to allow African Americans to use Virginia's Public Library, but instead of it was built a small and segregated library—Robert Robinson Library.
 Its construction was completed in 1940 and functioned as the first "separate but equal" library for African Americans in the segregated city.